ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 all steps involving the RS below do not apply.

 In some circumstances,
-the information needed at a given stage is communicated out-of-band or is pre-configured between the components or entities performing the roles.
+the information needed at a given stage is communicated out of band or is preconfigured between the components or entities performing the roles.
 For example, one entity can fulfil multiple roles, and so explicit communication between the roles is not necessary within the protocol flow.